strands-project/strands_perception_people/README.md

 * Create a build directory to keep it clean: `mkdir build; cd build`
 * Run cmake: `cmake ..` _This will install everything to /usr/local and requires sudo rights._
 	* To install it in a custom location: `cmake .. -DCMAKE_INSTALL_PREFIX=/my/path/`
-	* If you choose to install it in a custom location, you have to make sure that pkg-config finds it: `export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/my/path/lib/pkgconfig` _You can also add this to your .bashrc if you want but we only want to do this once so there is no real need to do it.
-If you installed the library to /usr/local, you do not have to export any paths._
+	* If you choose to install it in a custom location, you have to make sure that pkg-config finds it: `export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/my/path/lib/pkgconfig` _You can add this to your .bashrc because other projects may need to find it during compile time.
+If you installed the library to `/usr/local`, you do not have to export any paths._
 * Run make: `make`. _This will download, unpack and build the files._
 * Install library and headers: `sudo make install` _Omit the sudo if you chose a custom destination that does not require sudo rights._